 The Stress Reaction

 In fact, the moment stress is activated, the digestive system shuts down.
 Blood is rerouted to the extremities, and the body prepares for fight or flight.

-Stress Eater Is A Belief
+Being A Stress Eater Is A Belief?!?

 Coping With Stress Needs Habit Change